 Department Chair: Andrea Del Vecchio

-Chemistry Program Faculty: Professors Almeida, Cooley, Lamontagne, Knowlton, E. Magyar, J. Magyar, Williams Jr.; Associate Professors Towle-Weicksel, Leung
+Chemistry Program Faculty: Professors Almeida, Cooley, Lamontagne, Knowlton, E. Magyar, J. Magyar,.; Associate Professors Towle-Weicksel, Leung; Assistant Professor Kiesewetter

 Students must consult with their assigned advisor before they will be able to register for courses.
 This program also has specific retention requirements, which may be obtained from the advisor.